-6. MONITORING
+6. Monitoring

 The responsibility for quality control is taken on by all managers and Partners.
-All engagements are reviewed by the engagement Partner and any issues identified at the time must be addressed and cleared before the final result is achieved.
-This engagement review includes reviewing whether the firm's policies and procedures have been followed.
+All engagements are reviewed by the engagement partner and any issues identified at the time must be addressed and cleared before the final result is achieved.
+This engagement review includes reviewing whether the Firm's policies and procedures have been followed.

 Engagement Quality Reviews (EQR) are required on all public listed and disclosing entity client audits.
-An EQR must be performed by a registered company auditor.
+An EQR must be performed by a registered company auditor, either from within the Firm or one of the PKF network firms.

-Based on the results of monitoring, we are satisfied that our quality control system is operating effectively to ensure that we comply with professional standards and deliver a quality service to our clients.
+Based on the results of monitoring we are satisfied that our system of quality management is operating effectively to ensure that we comply with professional standards and deliver a quality service to our clients.